MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Target Selection

 \subsubsection{Gray Time Survey}

 As the gray-time program will primarily focus on BGS, LRG, and ELG, we use the Legacy Survey footprint to simulate the pointings needed for MUST, as shown in the left panel of Figure~\ref{fig:MUST_Survey_design}.
 With the declination limited to $> -10^\circ$, MUST can access a total of $\sim$13,000\,deg$^{2}$ of the Legacy Survey footprint, corresponding to $\sim$3,500 contiguous MUST pointings.
 With an average exposure time of 1 hour per target and a target density of approximately twice the fiber density of MUST ($\sim$4,000 deg$^{-2}$), which may include, for example, 2,000\,deg$^{-2}$ BGS, 2,000\,deg$^{-2}$ LRG, 3,600\,deg$^{-2}$ ELG, and 400\,deg$^{-2}$ of other targets, the program would require a total of 700 effective gray nights with 10 observing hours per night.
 Assuming 40\% of gray time per year, that accounts for an overall 80\% survey efficiency and a 70\% clear-night fraction, the gray-time survey would span $\sim$7 years.
-In total, this program is expected to accumulate $\sim$88 million redshift measurements, assuming an overall 85\% redshift measurement efficiency.
+In total, this program is expected to accumulate $\sim$88 million redshift measurements, assuming an overall 90\% redshift measurement efficiency.

 Among the gray-time targets, LRG requires significantly longer exposure time (e.g., $\sim$1 hour for a target with $z_{\rm fiber}=22.8$\,mag) compared to the others.
-With a carefully optimized survey strategy, the average exposure time per gray-time target could be shortened to speed up the current program, leaving space for a further increase in target density.
+With a carefully optimized survey strategy, the average exposure time per gray-time target could be reduced, speeding up the current program and leaving room for a further increase in target density.
 For example, within the current detection limits of the Legacy Survey, we could select BGS down to $r<21.5$\,mag with a density of $\sim$4,000\,deg$^{-2}$ and LRG down to $z_{\rm fiber}=23.0$\,mag with a density of $\sim$3,000\,deg$^{-2}$.
-Combining them with the current ELG sample will result in a total target density $\sim$2.7 times the fiber density.
+Combining them with the current ELG sample yields a total target density $\sim$2.7 times the fiber density.
 Assuming a 1-hour \emph{average} exposure time, this enhanced program will require $\sim$9.5 years of gray time to finish and yield a $\sim$114 million redshifts at $z<1.6$ with an 80\% average redshift efficiency.
 Safely assuming a fraction of these gray-time targets can be observed during bright time, it is possible to complete this program alongside the 8.5-year dark-time survey.